davecom/SwiftCSP/README.md

 # SwiftCSP
 SwiftCSP is a constraint satisfaction problem solver written in pure Swift (no Cocoa).
 It utilizes a simple backtracking algorithm with plans for future optimizations.
 At this stage of development, it's fairly slow but it includes examples of solving actual problems.
+It runs on both iOS and OS X.

 A [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) is a problem composed of *variables* that have possible values (*domains*) and *constraints* on what those values can be.
 A solver finds a potential solution to that problem by selecting values from the domains of each variable that fit the constraints.
 For more information you should checkout Chapter 6 of Artificial Intelligence: A Modern Approach (Third Edition) by Norvig and Russell.